MaastrichtU-IDS/dsri-documentation/docs/openshift-volume.md

 It is recommended to use dynamic provisioning for a more sustainable storage solution.
 But ephemeral storage can be sufficient for testing.

 ## Define a dynamic persistent volume

+> 🚫 Not working on project with Root access enabled at the moment, request a static volume for this.

 Dynamic persistent volumes can be created outside an application and can be mounted on any application run in the project the PVC has been created.